 |LogStore||List, Create, Delete, Get, and Update|

-|Shard||List, Split, Merge|
+|Shard||List, Split, and Merge|

-|PostLogStoreLogs (write a log)|
+|GetCursor (Locates a log)|

-|PullLogs (consume a log)|
+|PullLogs (Consumes a log)|

 |Shipper (LogShipper rules)||GetShipperStatus (Queries the status of a LogShipper task)|

-|RetryShipperTask (retry a failed LogShipper task)|
+|RetryShipperTask (Re-runs a failed LogShipper task)|